Emergency Dentistry Towson, MD

 Broken or Cracked Tooth

 A broken or cracked tooth can expose the inner part of the tooth, leading to pain, sensitivity, and a higher chance of infection.
 Getting fast treatment is important to prevent further damage and restore the tooth’s appearance and function.
 Before your visit, press a clean gauze pad against the damaged tooth.
-Over-the-counter pain relievers can help manage discomfort until you’re seen by a dentist.
+Over-the-counter pain relievers can help manage discomfort until a dentist can see you.

 Depending on the severity of the break, we might suggest a crown or, in extreme cases, a tooth extraction.
 A crown can cover and protect the damaged tooth.
-If the tooth is beyond saving, extraction followed by a replacement may be necessary.
+If the tooth is beyond saving, you might need an extraction and a replacement tooth instead.

 Knocked-Out Teeth